 - Hymen restoration kit

 The kit, on the other hand, is convenient to use.
 It is also the safest and least invasive method of hymen restoration.
-The instructions provided in the kit are quite simple and easy to understand.
+The instructions provided in the kit are pretty simple and easy to understand.
 It involves no surgery or pain, no costly tests or procedures, no visits to the doctor, and no medication.
 It can be used at home and takes less than five minutes.

 While all these methods are available, it is still advisable to use these only as a last resort.
 As a good Christian, one must always try to live a life following the principles laid down by God.
-Christian believers should use these methods to rebuild their lives on the right path.
+Therefore, Christian believers should use these methods to rebuild their lives on the right path.